 Social Media Strategy

-E&S Solutions has vast experience deconstructing the overwhelming field of social media and evaluation for its effective use in a business environment.
+Vast experience deconstructing the overwhelming field of social media and establishing effective use in a business environment.

-E&S Solutions has years of practical experience already invested in understanding the role of social media and digital marketing for the purposes of developing relevant web traffic and lead generation.
-Content driven strategies combined with direct email marketing have proven results in terms of relevant traffic, lead capturing and conversion.
+Years of hands-on practical experience invested to understand the role of social media and digital marketing for the purposes of developing relevant web traffic and lead generation.
+Content-driven strategies combined with direct email marketing and social media have proven results developing relevant traffic, followed by successful lead capturing and conversion.

 Social Media and Business

-For an inbound digital marketing strategy carrying a primary goal of developing organic website traffic the use of various social media platforms are vital in order to deliver content to a wider audience.
-The wider the audience the more potential to build qualified traffic back to the targeted website.
+For inbound digital marketing strategies designed with a primary goal for developing organic website traffic, the use of appropriate social media platforms is important to help deliver content to a wider audience.
+Naturally, the wider the audience, the greater the potential to increase qualified traffic back to the targeted website.